 A DUI accident with serious bodily injuries can be a DUI felony, even if the at-fault drunk driver has only a slight amount of alcohol in his or her system (e.g., a 0.065 for an adult when the legal limit is 0.080).

 If that same driver was not drunk but blew through a red light by being distracted by something happening inside the vehicle, and the sober driver accidentally kills a family of 6, then this case may only be a non-serious misdemeanor (traffic signal violation), and only create multiple misdemeanor counts and no felony charges.

-Either case justifies hiring the best Atlanta criminal defense attorney as your DUI accident lawyer, due to potential criminal punishment and civil liability.
+Either case justifies hiring the best Atlanta criminal defense attorney as your DUI auto accident lawyer Atlanta GA, due to potential criminal punishment and civil liability.

 Not unless either a death or serious bodily injury has occurred, or the driver with a 2nd DUI in GA has 2 or more children as passengers in the vehicle who are under age 14.
 For every child in a drunk driver’s vehicle, Georgia DUI laws call for a separate CHILD ENDANGERMENT charge.

 If convicted, each child endangerment by DUI accident “count” creates another DUI for the convicted driver.
 A drinking driver with young children as passengers risks MULTIPLE DUI charges, and potential DUI felony counts by such conduct.
 So, no parent or other adults can drink and drive or be impaired by drugs, due to the unacceptable risk of felony DUI in Georgia charges that this poses.